Marzouq Al-Muwallad

-Marzouq Al-Muwallad (مرزوق المولد; born August 6, 1992 in Medina, Saudi Arabia) is a Saudi Arabian professional basketball player.
-He currently plays for the Al-Ansar Sports Club of the Saudi Premier League.
+Marzouq Al-Muwallad (مرزوق المولد; born August 6, 1992, in Medina, Saudi Arabia) is a Saudi Arabian professional basketball player.
+He currently plays for the Al-Ahli Jeddah Sports Club of the Saudi Premier League.

 He has been a member of Saudi Arabia's national basketball team on many occasions.
 At the 2013 FIBA Asia Championship, he was Saudi Arabia's best passer and stealer.

 He was the match-winner in the game against Thailand, when he scored 20 points and handed out 10 assists.